 This course reinforces the foundational concepts and principles of programming and scripting.
 Students will learn to interact with software to create scripts, using a spiral model focused on Python.
 They will also explore relevant computer science concepts as needed.
 Through hands-on activities, students will develop their own scripts and create a computer game, building a strong foundation for their future as cybersecurity professionals.
-Prerequisite: CSY200
+Prerequisite: CSY200 information security.
+They will also learn about the role of identity management in biometric systems.
+Through a handson project, students will apply their knowledge to design and architect a biometric system for a given use case.

 This course introduces biometric systems, which use physical and behavioral characteristics to identify individuals.
-Students will explore the essential concepts and principles of biometric technologies and their growing importance in information security.
-They will also learn about the role of identity management in biometric systems.
-Through a hands-on project, students will apply their knowledge to design and architect a biometric system for a given use case.
+Students will explore the essential concepts and principles of biometric technologies and their growing importance in